-Borscht is one of the iconic dishes from Russia and it's neighbors, but you can know it as a deliciously warming, comforting bowl of soup.
+Borscht is one of the iconic dishes from Ukraine (and well loved in Russia), but you can know it as a deliciously warming, comforting bowl of soup.
 It gets much of its color from beets, but there's a whole lot more to this bright bowl.

 I've grown to love beets (in case my beetroot tarte tatin, golden beet and avocado toast, winter beet salad and various others things didn't give it away).
 However that's not always been the case.
 In fairness, we didn't have them when I was a child as my mum didn't like them.
 So my introduction was only rarely elsewhere.

 I had already been to Russia a few years before as part of a community service project which is partly what interested me in studying Russian.
 But I should probably have thought a bit more about going there in the winter before I did.

 I remember that we all got quite ecstatic when we saw spinach on the market.
 We hadn't seen anything fresh and green in weeks, if not months.
 Before then, our diet had been based around potatoes, carrots and cabbage alongside dried goods like rice and beans.
 Going out for a meal rather than cooking didn't yield that much more variety either.

-Our teacher came to our student apartment one day and taught us how to make borscht by our teacher and it was something we then made relatively regularly.
+Our teacher came to our student apartment one day and taught us how to make this.
+From then on, it was something we made relatively regularly.
 However as with many things, when I came home I didn't make it again for years.

 The exact vegetables you put in can vary and are not necessarily that important.
 It's pretty common to put cabbage in, and some people think of borscht as cabbage soup.
 However it's not necessarily needed in my opinion.
 It's the mixed root vegetables, and beetroot in particular, that are core.

 On more recent visits to Russia, I have seen the huge number of changes in availability of just about everything from when I was there as a student.
 The need to rely on root veg in winter is much less the case.